Welcome to 4th Grade

 Students can look forward to these special events:

-- All Saints Day dress-up and presentation, the school Christmas pageant and Math-Science Fair
+- All Saints Day dress-up and presentation, the school Christmas pageant and Learning Fair

 - Living Museum: Dress up and present a famous person from Washington

 Our service activity is an important part of being good stewards and modeling Christ-like behavior.
-Once a month, the fourth grade visits our elderly and disabled friends at the Alaska Gardens (formerly Evergreen) Healthcare Center.
-The 4th graders bring happiness to the residents there by playing games, singing songs, and making cards for them.
-Students learn humility, how to show respect and appreciation for the elderly and disabled, and happiness by living the Beatitudes and doing Corporal Works of Mercy.
+The fourth grade, along with third and fifth grade will make cards and write notes to people who are homebound; especially the elderly.
+The fourth grade will also visit our elderly and disabled friends at a care center.
+We hope to bring happiness to the residents there by playing games, singing songs, and making cards for them.
+Students learn humility, how to show respect and appreciation for the elderly and disabled, and experience living the Beatitudes and doing Corporal Works of Mercy.

 Religion: Integrates prayer and scripture with lessons on how to live Christ-like and be good stewards.
 We focus on: